icarusfactor/opensim-install/README.md

 # opensim-install
 Steps to setup a full opensim system.
+NOTE: Server Operating system is CentOS7.9

 **SSH :**
  Setup SSH keys for login and quick access to *screen to control